Argenis Mendez

 Argenis Alexander Méndez Zapata (born July 3, 1986) is a professional boxer best known for winning the silver medal at the junior world championships in 2004.
 He is a former International Boxing Federation Super Featherweight champion.

 Early life and amateur career

-Argenis Mendez started boxing at the age of 12.
-Mendez won featherweight silver at the World Junior Championships 2004 where he beat Eddy Flores Cotilla but lost to Eduard Ambartsumyan, in the final.
+Mendez started boxing at the age of 12.
+He won featherweight silver at the World Junior Championships 2004 where he beat Eddy Flores Cotilla but lost to Eduard Ambartsumyan, in the final.

 He lost in the first round of the Olympics in 2004 against the Ukrainian, Maksym Tretyak.
-Mendez qualified for the Olympic Games by ending up in first place at the 2nd AIBA American 2004 Olympic Qualifying Tournament in Rio de Janeiro, Brazil.
+Mendez had qualified for the Olympic Games by topping the 2nd AIBA American 2004 Olympic Qualifying Tournament in Rio de Janeiro, Brazil.

 In 2005, he beat Abner Cotto on his way to winning the PanAm Championships).

 He also holds several wins over Carlos Velásquez.

 Defeated Naskali Jyri Jarmo on points, 20-8 at the 2005 World Amateur Boxing Championships, but lost early against Russian amateur standout Aleksei Tishchenko who had beaten him earlier in the year.